 |---|---|---|

-| Allowed email domains | Restrict to corporate domain(s) only | Critical |
+| Verified domains | Register your organization's domains | Critical |

-| Owners | 3–5 for most orgs, scaling with tenant size and minimizing where possible | Important |
+| Owners | 3 to 5 for most orgs, scaling with tenant size and minimizing where possible | Important |

 | Admins | Minimum necessary for day-to-day operations.
 Review quarterly | Important |